 The Family Law Act 1975 applies in every state of Australia and includes provisions for parents to make an agreement or obtain consent orders from a court about the future care of, and access to, their children after separation.
 These are ways of resolving a parenting matter without the need to go through a trial.
-If you and your former partner have reached an agreement about the children, you should consider getting legal advice on your rights and responsibilities under the law so that you understand the consequences and effects of the agreement you want to make.
-It is also important that your agreement is written in a way that is clear to you and the other parent and to anyone else who may need to see it, such as the children’s school or day care centres.
+If you and your former partner have reached an agreement about the children, you should consider getting legal advice on your rights and responsibilities so that you understand all the consequences of the agreement you are considering.
+It is also important that the agreement is written in a way that is clear to you and to the other parent and to anyone else who may need to refer to it, such as schools or day care centres.
 This page deals with consent orders in parenting matters.

 If you agree to terms in a parenting plan that are different to those in the court order, you cannot rely on the court order terms or complain to the court that the terms have been broken.

-Even though you both agree to the orders sought, the court will not approve the Consent Orders unless it is satisfied that the orders you ask for are in the best interests of the children.
+Even when both parties agree to the orders sought, the court will not approve Consent Orders unless it is satisfied that the orders are in the best interests of the children.
 They will start with the presumption that it is in the children’s best interests for both parents to have equal shared parental responsibility, except in cases where there is family violence or abuse.

 The orders should also address how much time the children will spend with each parent.
 This may include whether that will be equal time with each parent or substantial and significant time with one parent (this includes not only weekends and school holidays but weekdays and other days).
 The court needs to consider whether your proposal for spending time with each parent is practical and in the child’s best interests.
 Your consent orders can also address issues such as whether a child will spend with time a grandparent or other relative and what other forms of communication a child will have with a parent.